ucsb-csw8/w23-project/step02.md

 ## Main Menu <a name="mainmenu"></a>

-In your main program, you need to define a dictionary `the_menu` that has the options shown below.
+In your main program (main.py), you need to define a dictionary `the_menu` that has the options shown below.
 ```
     "L" : "List"
     "A" : "Add"